Authentic homemade gyoza recipe

 Instructions

-- Transfer the dough to a lightly floured surface and knead for about 10 minutes, until smooth and elastic.
+- Transfer the dough to a lightly floured work surface and knead for 10 minutes until smooth and elastic.

 - Cover the dough with a damp cloth and leave to rest for at least 30 minutes.